 As a former TV-director and producer of current affairs programs, Karl is today an accomplished author of historical non-fiction.
+He is an acknowledged and appreciated member of both the Dutch Association of Journalists and the British Historical Writer's Association.

 April 1934.
 Two panels, John the Baptist and the Just Judges, part of the world’s greatest altarpiece “Adoration of the Mystic Lamb” are stolen from the Ghent cathedral in Belgium.
 Painted in the 15th century by Van Eyck the art work literally is priceless.
 The police has no clue who is behind the audacious theft.
 When all hope of recovery seems lost the detectives are contacted by an extortionist who returns the panel of John the Baptist and demands a ransom for the other, more important, Just Judges.
 A long and at times outlandish cat and mouse game ensues during which the detectives overplay their hand.
 The blackmailer disappears.

-In The Secret of the Sacred Panel, Dutch investigative journalist Karl Hammer reports the amazing story told to him by Tom R., an art historian who was enlisted to spy for the CIA and MI5 during WWII in order to trace the whereabouts of the vast horde of art stolen by the Nazis.
+In The Quest for the Lost Judges, Dutch investigative journalist Karl Hammer reports the amazing story told to him by Tom R., an art historian who was enlisted to spy for the CIA and MI5 during WWII in order to trace the whereabouts of the vast horde of art stolen by the Nazis.
 While in Munich in 1945 Tom discovers that the Nazi's had spent three years and a fortune on tracing the Van Eyck missing art work.
 Apparently they had been following the events surrounding the theft long before they invaded Belgium.
 Tom's superiors immediately put him on the case to find out of the Nazi's had successfully traced the art work.
 This is the start of one of most curious, if not outright weird investigations the art world has ever seen.
 A theft that is perhaps not a theft.
 Of an art work that is more than an art work.
 And nobody seems to be who they pretend to be.
 Not even Tom’s superiors.

 Hunt for the Nazi Gold